-Today kicks off my annual Suite of Sweets for Sweethearts (SSS) event.
+Today kicks off my annual Suite of Sweets for Sweethearts (SSS) event by sharing my Pomegranate Sherbet recipe.
 I’m excited!
 This event is exactly as it sounds.
 It’s all about sweet treats for your sweethearts.
 You supply the Sweethearts—your husband, wife, partner, son, daughter, friend … any and all of the folks you love so much—and I’ll supply the Suite of Sweets for them.
 I’ll share at least five sweets recipes this week … maybe more … all gluten free and some “more free” as I like to say.
 But I’ll get to more on the SSS event in a minute, first I want to take care of some gfe housekeeping duties.

 I had hoped to share some last minute Super Bowl ideas with you before the big event yesterday, but that obviously didn’t happen.
 Blame it on another allergy/food issue.
 I’d been suffering from a pretty nasty headache for the better part of the last several days.
 While headaches are a rarity for me since going gluten free and usually incited by accidental “glutening,” this one was not.
 I finally figured out yesterday morning that the coconut water I had hurriedly picked up at the store the other day—a different brand with different ingredients—contained sulfites.
 I’ve occasionally had problems with sulfites over the years and had managed to mostly stay clear of them until now.
 When my headache, which was somewhere in the middle between a “sinus headache” and a “migraine” and had eased overnight, quickly kicked into high gear after one glass of my morning smoothie, I finally connected the dots.
 So if you have issues with sulfites and preservatives like I do, remember to always check out the ingredients in coconut water unless it’s a brand that you know is 100% coconut water.
 Lesson learned, but the hard way.